lbnm203/Vehicle-Detection-YOLOv8/README.md

-# YOLOv8 Vehicle Detection (**It's not final version !!!**)
+# YOLOv8 Vehicle Detection

-A comprehensive application for vehicle detection using YOLOv8, featuring dataset exploration, model training, and real-time detection with a Streamlit interface.
+A user-friendly application for vehicle detection using YOLOv8, featuring dataset exploration, model training, and real-time detection with a Streamlit interface.

+---

-## Project Overview
+## 🚗 Project Overview

 This project implements a vehicle detection system using YOLOv8, one of the most advanced real-time object detection models.
-The system is designed to detect various types of vehicles including cars, buses, trucks, bicycles, and more from images and videos.

-The application provides a user-friendly interface built with Streamlit that allows users to:
+The system can detect various types of vehicles (cars, buses, trucks, bicycles, etc.) from images and videos.
+The Streamlit interface allows you to:
 - Explore and visualize the dataset
-- Learn about YOLOv8 architecture and theory
+- Learn about YOLOv8 architecture
-- Train custom YOLOv8 models with different parameters
+- Train custom YOLOv8 models
 - Track experiments with MLflow
-- Perform real-time vehicle detection on images and videos
+- Perform real-time vehicle detection

-## Dataset
+---

 The project uses the Indian Vehicle Dataset collected by DataCluster Labs, containing over 50,000 high-resolution images of vehicles captured across 1,000+ urban and rural areas in India.
 The dataset includes the following vehicle classes:
 - Auto